 Despite the ongoing COVID-19 health crisis, TCZ Law remains open and dedicated to providing an outstanding service to all clients.
 While you may have previously preferred to deliver your information and meet with us in-person at our office, we recommend other alternatives, such as scheduling a phone call or video conference to substitute for face-to-face meetings, and emailing us your personal information at your convenience.

 Adoption is a legal process where a person assumes the rights and responsibilities of being a parent to a child who is not biologically related to them.
 The process of adoption can be complex and emotionally challenging, but it can also be a life-changing experience for all involved.
 In Canada, adoption falls under family law, and there are specific legal requirements that must be met to adopt a child.
-In this article, we will discuss the process of adoption in family law in Canada.
+In this article, we will discuss the process of adoption.

-In Canada, there are two types of child adoption: public adoption and private adoption.
+In Ontario, there are three types of child adoption: public adoption and private adoption and Inter-country adoption.
 Public adoption involves adopting a child who is a ward of the state and who has been placed in the care of a child welfare agency.
 Private adoption, on the other hand, involves adopting a child who is not in the care of a child welfare agency, but rather a child whose birth parents have made the decision to place them for adoption.
+Inter-country adoption involves adopting a child from foreign country by a citizen of Ontario.

 In Canada, the legal requirements for adoption vary depending on the province or territory.
 Generally, anyone who is over the age of 18 and who is considered a fit and proper person can adopt a child.
 However, there are some additional requirements of child adoption that must be met, such as a home study, criminal record check, and medical examination.
 In some provinces, there may be additional requirements, such as attending adoption education classes or providing references.